abernier/abernier/articles/drafts/react-confetti.md

 #### `fire` from parent

-From the parent (where the component is instantiated), we'd like to manually trigger the `fire` function, eg, when clicking on a button:
+Now, from the parent (where the component is instantiated), we'd like to manually trigger the `fire` function, eg, when clicking on a button:

 ```jsx
 const confettiRef = useRef()